woojiahao/life/README.md

 In the Game of Life, a board has cells that are either alive or dead.
 Given a set of rules, the board will change.
 All changes for a given iteration/tick happen simultaneously on the previous board status.
-This means that any changes to the cells during the current iteration will be influence the other cells.
+This means that any changes to the cells during the current iteration will not influence the other cells.

 ## Rules